blue-yonder/tsfresh/docs/text/how_to_contribute.rst

 There are two important copyright guidelines:

-    4. Please do include any data sets for which a licence is not available or commercial use is even prohibited.
+    4. Please do not include any data sets for which a licence is not available or commercial use is even prohibited.
 Those can undermine the licence of the whole projects.

     5. Do not use code snippets for which a licence is not available (e.g. from stackoverflow) or commercial use is